NicoJuicy/LearnML/ml/data_prep.md

 We need to remember that class labels are not ordinal so it does not matter which integer number we assign to a particular string-label.

-There is a convenient `LabelEncoder` class  in scikit-learn to achieve the same results as map.
+There is a convenient `LabelEncoder` class in scikit-learn to achieve the same results as _map_.

 ```py
   from sklearn.preprocessing import LabelEncoder